 If trends in the climate continue, it appears that the southwestern United States could be one of the most severely-impacted regions of the country.
 This area, which is already hot and dry, could experience droughts that don’t just last a few seasons, but could last for decades.

-If this occurs, exposure to airborne particles will increase, creating significant health concerns for many people.
+If this occurs, exposure to airborne particles will increase, creating significant public health concerns.
 Risks associated with dust can cover both long and short-term issues, such as coughing and wheezing, or eye irritation.
-It’s not uncommon for someone with asthma to experience aggravation from the problem, suffering from more asthma attacks if there is dust in the air.
+It’s not uncommon for someone with asthma or a respiratory disease to experience aggravation from the problem, suffering from more asthma attacks if there is dust in the air.
 Likewise, if someone has allergies to any airborne substance, dust can make the problems worse.

 Get a High-Quality Green Air Purifier from a World-Class CompanyAt Oransi, we are dedicated to creating the best possible air for your home or office.
 We use the best parts and materials, as well as advanced engineering, to create appliances that remove a high percentage of particles from the air.

 Contact our team today to learn how air purifiers can help you improve air quality.